Shahd171/Library-Management-System/README.md

 ### Admin Features:
 - Add, remove, and update books in the library.
 - View all books available in the library.
+- View all users' information (name, borrowed books, and fines).

 ### Member Features:
 - Borrow and return books.